PoshSec/PoshSec/README.md

 - Release 2.0-Pre
 - License BSD 3-Clause

+- PoshSec 2.0 is expected to be released in March 2016.

 ##### New in this release
 **New Features**
 - Get-SecADComputerInventory - Gets all computer objects inside users Active Directory domain.